victusfate/hls-observer/README.md

-node-hlswatcher
+hls-observer
 ===============

-A node.js module that provides you with functionalities for m3u8 (hls) files watching. it watches for changes on a m3u8 file and returns an array containing the name of the ts files that have been created (and finished so they can be used) since the last the module checked the m3u8 file.
+A network capable version of <a href="http://github.com/marc-ferrer/node-hlswatcher">node-hlswatcher</a> on which it is based.
 Each time the module have detects a change on the m3u8 file it triggers an event.

 The module is specially useful if you need to transcode a live video and send it to a CDN.